uviclibraries/ai-lit-reviews-intro/1-search-papers.md

 ---
 layout: default
-title: 1 - Search for Papers
+title: 1 - Elicit
 nav_order: 3
 parent: Workshop Activities
 customjs: http://code.jquery.com/jquery-1.4.2.min.js
 ---

-# Search for Papers (AKA Literature Reviews)
+# Elicit - Summaries of Top 4 Articles
 <img src="images/1-research.png" style="float:right;width:320px;" alt="Elicit.ai logo">
 If you have any questions or get stuck as you work through this in-class GenAI exercise, please ask the instructor for assistance.
 Have fun!

-## Elicit - Summaries of Top 4 Articles
 Elicit AI is a research assistant tool that utilizes natural language processing to help users extract insights from academic papers and data.
 It makes a consolidated summary of the top 4 papers on the topic (in its judgment) and gives you links to 8 other related papers.
 Don’t depend on the summaries being 100% accurate!

 Elicit Training Data sources: _Web scraping_ (including Open Access data) & _Indexing agreements with 50 publishers_.